Installing the NVIDIA GPU Operator

 Cluster-wide management.
 Works across the entire Kubernetes cluster, scaling with node additions or removals.

 Simplified updates.
-Automates updates of GPU-related components.
+Automates updates for GPU-related components.

 Optimized GPU usage.
 Ensures that GPU resources are efficiently allocated and used.